 Qtparted is another wonderful tool for Linux partition.
 But unluckily, the complete development of the tool is still underway.
 Consequently, while applying, you might have some troubles while partitioning with this particular tool.
 Only the advanced users would be able to handle it as they know about the pros and cons of this software.
 But the overall performance of this tool while creating a partition is really praiseworthy.

 Linux is one of the most reliable and fastest-growing platforms in the world.
 Hence, the necessity of the Linux Partition Manager cannot be denied at all.
-The Linux Partition Tool allows you to set the disk in a simple way so that you could have enough space while working.
+The Linux Partition Tool allows you to set the disk simply so that you could have enough space while working.
 Often you might feel in trouble with your existing hard disk partitions.
 The disks may need more spaces for your ordinary use.
 And the Open Source Partition Software brings the tools for you absolutely free.
-You just need to download them and install on your devices.
+You just need to download them and install them on your devices.
 This is really a simple task.